Constructive Tensorial Group Field Theory II: The $U(1)-T^4_4$ Model: The Field Theory

 and the theory is \textit{super-renormalizable}. $\omega$ is negative for $V>1$.
-For $V=1$, the degree vanishes, so that such a graph with one vertex diverges logarithmically.
-The two possible diagrams are pictured in Figure \ref{fig10}a and \ref{fig10}b.
-But by direct inspection, it can be shown that the graph of Figure \ref{fig10}b is finite, with divergent degree:$\,\omega=-2+1-1=-2$.
-The \textit{melopole}\footnote{For our purpose, a melopole is a melonic tadpole} of Figure \ref{fig10}a however has a vanishing divergent degree :$\omega=-2+3-1=0$, so that it diverges logarithmically.
-Hence, the only divergent graphs in our model are the melopole ones, the only ones that need to be renormalized\footnote{The finiteness of the number of divergent graphs is a characteristic of super-renormalizable theories.}.
+Moreover, One-vertex melonic graphs have vanishing degree and diverge logarithmically.
+The two possible diagrams with one vertex and two external legs are pictured in Figure \eqref{fig10}a and \eqref{fig10}b.
+But by direct inspection, it can be shown that the graph of Figure \ref{fig10}b is finite, with divergent degree $\,\omega=-2+1-1=-2$.
+The \textit{melopole}\footnote{For our purpose, a melopole is a melonic tadpole} of Figure \ref{fig10}a however has a vanishing divergent degree: $\omega=-2+3-1=0$, so that it diverges logarithmically.
+Hence, the only divergent non-vacuum graphs in our model requiring renormalization are melopoles\footnote{The finiteness of the number of divergent graphs is a characteristic of super-renormalizable theories.}.

-For a vacuum amplitude, the melonic bound \ref{melobound} is replaced by \cite{TGFTrenorm-Carrozza}:
+For a vacuum amplitude, the melonic bound \eqref{melobound} is replaced by \cite{TGFTrenorm-Carrozza}:

-where the $+1$ with respect to the non-vacuum case \ref{melobound} can be understood as follows.
+where the $+1$ with respect to the non-vacuum case \eqref{melobound} can be understood as follows.
 From a non-vacuum graph with $2N$ external lines, the closure of the graph generates $3N+1$ faces or less.
 A moment of reflexion shows that $R$ increases by $N$, so that the optimal variation of $F-R$ is equal to $2N+1$.
 At the same time, the number of internal lines increases by $N$, and the number of vertices does not change, so that the variation of $2(L-V+1)$ is equal to $2N$.
 With the constraint $L(\mathcal{G})=2V(\mathcal{G})-N(\mathcal{G})/2$, the divergent degree becomes:

-One more time, the degree is negative for $V>1$, and the two possible configurations for $V=1$ are pictured in Figure \ref{fig10}c and \ref{fig10}d.
-A direct calculation shows that the contribution \ref{fig10}d converges.
+the degree is again negative for $V>1$, and the two possible configurations for $V=1$ are pictured in Figure \eqref{fig10}c and \eqref{fig10}d.
+A direct calculation shows that the contribution \eqref{fig10}d converges.
 Indeed, there are $2+3=5$ faces, $2$ lines and $R=2$, so that: $\omega=-2\times 2+(5-2)=-1$.
-The melonic contribution \ref{fig10}c however, with $2\times 3+1=7$ faces is linearly divergent: $\omega=-2\times 2+(7-2)=1$, and must be renormalized.
+The melonic contribution \eqref{fig10}c however, with $2\times 3+1=7$ faces is linearly divergent: $\omega=-2\times 2+(7-2)=1$, and must be renormalized.